Chart Color Schemes

 Mount Druitt has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 20 projects that could impact this region.
-Notable initiatives include Mount St Mount Druitt, Expanded Mount Druitt PCYC, Mount Druitt Place Plan & CBD Renewal, and Universal Property Group's development at 6-10 Mount Street.
-The following list details those most likely to be relevant.
+Twenty projects identified by AreaSearch are expected to impact the area significantly.
+Key projects include Mount St Mount Druitt, Expanded Mount Druitt PCYC, Mount Druitt Place Plan & CBD Renewal, and Universal Property Group's 6-10 Mount Street Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.